 “Friendship requires that rare mean betwixt likeness and unlikeness, that piques each with the presence of power and of consent in the other party.”

 The influential American essayist Emerson unravels the mysteries behind the divine affinity that binds a friendship while laying down the rules and requirements needed to preserve the fellowship.
 To Emerson, friendship should allow a certain balance between agreement and disagreement.
+You might also be interested in these articles about best friends.

 3. Don’t Confuse Friendships And Business Relationships by Jerry Acuff